mliamsinclair/Object-Detection-Robotic-Arm/README.md

 ## Documentation

-For more detailed information about the Object Detection Robotic Arm, please refer to the [Documentation](https://mliamsinclair.dev/assets/RoboticArmDocumentation-qFTm2Vyj.pdf) document.
+For more detailed information about this project, please refer to the [documentation](https://mliamsinclair.dev/assets/RoboticArmDocumentation-qFTm2Vyj.pdf).